stoire/einstein/README.md

 # Click
-The current library provides a compact library for applications which the "play-pause-stop" action is required.
+Imagine pause and resume life activities whenever do we wish and change situations at our will.
+Although in reality not possible, in a virtual world it may be possible.
+Said so, this library provides a library to control the time flow, resuming, pausingand  stopping programmed activities.

 ## Supported Hardware
 Docs needed.